The Moral Distress Syndrome Affecting Physicians

-The book is divided into two parts.
-The first part of the book includes the research, the data, and provides a discussion of the issues and what can cause them.
-Moral Distress Syndrome, PTSD, Burn Out, suicide, divorce rates, emotional detachment, legal destress syndrome, and physicians leaving medicine are all topics discussed.
+In the first part of the book, the research, the data, and the crude numbers of the condition are given.
+Moral Distress Syndrome, PTSD, Burnout, suicide, divorce rates, emotional detachment, legal distress syndrome, and physicians leaving medicine are all topics covered.

 PART I: THE ISSUES FUELING THE MORAL DISTRESS SYNDROME